metnias/metnias.github.io/_posts/2023-03-09-not-so-private.md

 }
 ```

-* Note: I do not understand any of this code; this individual hooked System.Enum to make it tangible and I do not possess that much power.
+* Note: I do not understand any of this code; they hooked System.Enum to make it tangible and I do not possess that much power.

 As long as a cs file containing this is included in the assembly,
 this assmebly can access everything in `Assembly-CSharp` (Unity game's compiled codes)